Some say men lack some innate quality that makes them loners—that women excel at friendship, while men eschew community.

 Nicodemus comes by day equipped with tools.
 He steels himself to pry loose nails from palms and feet.

 They stand with the Marys, unashamed of tears.
 Real men who cry.
-Not even from among the 12.
+Not even from among the Twelve.

-Blood spurts onto their hands and stains swaddling cloth.
+Blood spurts onto their hands, and it stains swaddling cloth.
 Strips of flesh on his back make them grimace.

 They still reel from the acts of the treasurer—the betrayer.
 The ransom for this king, a little silver.

 The Twelve have run.
 But these on the periphery for three years remain.
 Nicodemus tastes salt; Joseph wipes his eyes.
 They pry the Magdalene away so they can wrap the arch she cradles.
 Now they must pull away the one they love from the arms of his mother so they can lay him in the grave.
 It is, they believe, their final act of friendship.